IIJNM Students Visit Japan – An Experience of a Life-time

-As part of the 79-member Indian delegation, we were exposed to Japan’s rich culture and heritage.
-The first thing that all of us experienced was the attitude and nature of the people; humility, kindness, and discipline are the virtues that the Japanese people are filled with.
-For example, it was a pleasant surprise to see that the Japanese are very friendly; strangers on the street greet us with “Konichiwa,” which means “Hello.”
-In short, we got a lesson on “Athithi Devo Bhava” in a different country.
+For a starter, we were introduced to Japan’s rich culture and heritage.
+We were pleasantly surprised by the positive attitude and character of the people that conveyed humility, kindness, and discipline -- virtues that the Japanese people value most.
+For example, everyone we met was very friendly; strangers on the street greeted us with “Konichiwa,” which means “Hello.”
+In short, we got a lesson on “Athithi Devo Bhava” in a different way.

 Staying with host families was probably the best part of this entire program for most us.
-This gave us a firsthand experience life for a traditional Japanese family, which is not much different than an Indian family.
-Some host families were so kind and loving that after we left from our foster homes, they came all the way to our hotels to give us more presents and gifts which made all of us very emotional.
+This gave us a first-hand real exposure to the lifestyle of traditional Japanese families whose values are not much different from those of most Indian families.
+Some host families were so kind and loving that after we left from their homes, they came all the way to our hotels to give us more presents and gifts – an act that made all of us very emotional.

 JENESYS 2.0 gave us an experience of a lifetime.
-As media students, this is the time where we explored various aspects of journalism.
-To learn about the relevance of media in a foreign country, intertwined with exposure to cultural knowledge, is something that will always be etched in our memory.
+As media students, this is when we explored other aspects of journalism we usually do not think of -- to learn about the relevance of media in a foreign country, Intertwined with exposure to cultural aspects, this trip is something that will always be etched in our memory.

 IIJNM alumna wins National Laadli Media Award for Gender Sensitivity

 CNN-IBN reporter Akansha Pradeep, an IIJNM alumna of the 2007-08 batch, has been awarded a National Laadli Media Award for Gender Sensitivity 2012-13 for her report titled "Trauma of the Two Finger Test," which won in the Best Reporting (Electronic) category.
 Her story had earlier won the best reporting award for the northern zone.
 We send her our warmest congratulations.

 It was a busy Christmas vacation for our students